susam/dotfiles/common-setup.md

     git clone --depth 1 https://github.com/kovisoft/slimv.git ~/.vim/bundle/slimv

     vim +"helptags ALL" +q

+On Mac, enter the following command to install `ctags` and `gotags` for the Tagbar plugin to work:

+    brew install ctags gotags

 It is necessary to specify the `q` command as a separate argument in order to avoid the following error from the `UseVimball` command: